eclecticiq/OpenTAXII/README.md

 ## Getting started with OpenTAXII using Docker

 OpenTAXII can also be run using docker.
-This guide assumes that you have access to a local or remote docker server, and won’t go into the setup of docker.
+This guide assumes that you have access to a local or remote docker server, and won't go into the setup of docker.

 To get a default (development) instance using docker